Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 A diamond’s color grade refers to the presence of yellow or brown in its facets.

-The Gemological Institute of America (GIA) developed a scale from D-Z, where diamonds that earn a D grade have no color, and Z diamonds have strong color.
+The Gemological Institute of America (GIA) developed a scale from D-Z, where diamonds that earn a D grade have no color visible at 10x magnification, and Z diamonds have strong color.

 These grades are divided into categories ranging from colorless to light, with near colorless, faint, and very light in between.

-The main difference between colorless and near colorless diamonds is that colorless diamonds have little to no shades of yellow, while near colorless diamonds have slight tints of color that are sometimes visible to the naked eye.
+The main difference between colorless and near colorless diamonds is colorless diamonds have little to no shades of yellow.
+Near colorless diamonds have slight tints of color that are sometimes visible to the naked eye.
 Jewelers charge a premium for colorless diamonds.

 To help decide which is right for you, we’ll compare colorless versus near colorless diamonds, including an overview of each and their pros and cons.